cthomas10101010/APC_Injection/README.txt

 Modular Code: The program is organized into separate files to handle different operations, making it easy to modify or extend.
 Components
-The project consists of the following files:
+The project consists of the following files: owerShell Reverse Shell
+The reverse shell is designed to connect back to a remote listener, allowing the remote machine to send commands to the compromised system.
+The PowerShell reverse shell is hidden and bypasses execution restrictions using -
 Main.cpp: The main entry point for the program.
 It calls functions to either launch calc.exe or run a PowerShell reverse shell.
 ShellOperations.cpp: Contains functions for launching both the calculator and the PowerShell reverse shell.
 ShellOperations.h: Header file declaring the functions in ShellOperations.cpp.